busstoptaktik/geodesy/ruminations/000-rumination.md

 #### Coordinate descriptors

-Combining the generic `Coord`s with `CoordinateDescriptor`s will make it possible to sanity check pipelines, and automate coordinate order and unit conversions.
+Combining the generic coordinate representations with `CoordinateDescriptor`s will make it possible to sanity check pipelines, and automate coordinate order and unit conversions.

 #### Logging